adrianteohari/SimpleChat/README.md

 # SimpleChat
-Simple global chat using NodeJS
+Simple global chat using NodeJS and a mysql database